FOGProject/fog-docs/docs/installation/install_fog_server.md

-If you want the latest and greatest, would like to contribute to testing new features, or were instructed to install the dev-branch version to troubleshoot an issue you simply need to [git checkout]{.title-ref} the dev-branch like so (just ignore the comment lines starting with \'#\'):
+If you want the latest and greatest, would like to contribute to testing new features, or were instructed to install the dev-branch version to troubleshoot an issue you simply need to `git checkout` the dev-branch like so (just ignore the comment lines starting with \'#\'):

     #cd into where you cloned the git repo, e.g. /root/fogproject